 There is no better way to earn money today than through online marketing.
 Developing an e-commerce website is not difficult.
 In fact, with the plethora of web templates and easy tutorials available today, launching a website has never been easier.
 Launching a good website, however, is always a challenge.
 Make sure to commit to launching a high-quality product.
 It may take a bit more time on the front end, but the benefits will be well worth the additional time and money invested.

 It’s important that your web design effectively communicates a message to a specific demographic (demo).
 Unless you’re truly selling a universal product (which is not the norm), then there is most likely a specific demo that will be buying from your e-commerce site.
 In this case, make sure that the web design and marketing matches the demo.
 Choose colors and design details that appropriately market directly to the intended demo.
-Or, if your color scheme isn’t designed to drive sales, at least make sure it’s attractive and consistent.
+Or, if your color scheme isn’t designed to drive sales, at least make sure it’s attractive and consistent, and helps you provide good e-commerce customer service.
 RingCentral’s homepage, with splashes of orange, offers a good example.

 Call To Action